Free Summer Reading Programs With Prizes

 This program is open to students in Pre-K through 6th grade (ages 4-12).
 Parents set reading goals for June through August.
 When students meet their goals, they are rewarded with a certificate, good for a one-topping Personal Pan Pizza.
 They also offer the Book It! program during the school year from October through March.
 Each month kids can earn a free Personal Pan Pizza for meeting their reading goal.
 See their FAQs page for more information about both programs.

 Kids choose any four books to read from the Summer Reading Adventure section, either in-store or online, and record the books in the printable logbook.
-Return the completed logbook to any store for a free Because of Winn-Dixie notepad and pen.
+Return the completed logbook to any store for a free pencil pouch.

 With this program, children receive ten free Play Points (with food purchase) for reading every day for two weeks.
 Simply mark each day your child reads on this printable calendar and bring it to any location.
 This is a year-round program.
 Chuck E. Cheese also offers similar awards for good grades, doing chores, meeting other goals, birthdays, and other special occasions.

-From April 26 through September 3, kids can visit the summer zone in Scholastic Home Base.
+From May 9th through August 19th, kids can visit the summer zone in Scholastic Home Base.
 Home Base is a free digital destination that offers stories, games, and a community of readers.
-Kids read select e-books, watch author read-alouds, attended virtual events, earn virtual rewards, and print reading achievement reports.
+Kids read select ebooks, watch author read-alouds, attended virtual events, earn virtual rewards, and print reading achievement reports.
 Also, by completing reading streaks in Home Base, kids will unlock a donation of 100,000 books from Scholastic to Save the Children for kids in rural America with limited or no access to books.

-TGTB is giving away 75,000 free summer reading packs.
-Each pack includes a free book (to be used as the award for completing the program), two bookmarks, and a forest scene reading chart with stickers.
+TGTB is giving away free summer reading packs.
+Each pack includes a free book (to be used as the award for completing the program), two bookmarks, and a reading chart with stickers.
 There are three packs to choose from, each with a different book (for different reading levels).
-Shipping is only 99 cents per pack.
-This offer will only be available while supplies last.
+Shipping is only $1.49 per pack.
+This offer will only be available while supplies last, and they usually run out fast.
 Once all of the physical packs are gone, parents may download the reading chart and bookmarks to print at home and provide their own prize.

 Teenagers can get two free audiobook downloads every week during the summer via Sora, the student reading app from OverDrive.
 Enter your email address to register, and you’ll be given instructions to download the app from the Apple App Store or Google Play.